Uplands, Swansea: Notable buildings and landmarks

 Eaton Crescent, considered to be one of the most upmarket residential areas close to Swansea's city centre, is where Conservative politician Michael Heseltine grew up.
 The crescent consists mainly of large three-storey semi-detached and terraced 4–6 bedroom town-houses.
 During the late 1980s, a large number of properties were converted for use as student houses, but since the late 1990s it has mainly returned to housing families.

 Stella Maris is a convent occupied by the Sisters of Ursulines of Jesus on Eaton Crescent.
 The sisters once ran the Stella Maris Primary School, a former private convent school that is now closed.

 St. James' Church, located on Walter Road, was opened in 1867 as a chapel of ease for the nearby St. Mary's in Swansea's town centre.
 It became a separate parish in 1985.
+Pantygwydr Baptist Church was opened in 1907 during the development of housing on the land of the demolished Pant-y-gwydir House, once the residence of industrialist J. R. Wright.
 There is a Jehovah's Witness Kingdom Hall on the corner of Walter Road and Mirador Crescent, and the Dharmavajra Kadampa Buddhist Centre is located in Springfield House on Ffynone Road.
 The Mansion House, the official residence of the Lord Mayor of Swansea, is also on Ffynone Road.

 The Llwyn-Y-Bryn campus of Gower College Swansea is located just off Walter Road.
 There are two private schools in the area; Oakleigh House provides primary education and Ffynone House provides senior education for GCSE and A-Level pupils.

 Local parks are Cwmdonkin Park, Rosehill Quarry Community Park, and Brynmill Park, with the former an important location and source of inspiration for Dylan Thomas, who lived so close to the park during his childhood that "on summer evenings I could listen, in my bed, to the voices of other children playing ball".
 Cwmdonkin Park features heavily in the radio broadcasts 'Return Journey' and 'Reminiscences of Childhood' and, most famously, the poem 'The hunchback in the park'.
 A memorial stone with lines from another of Thomas' poems, 'Fern Hill', was placed in the park in 1963.